 The network’s protocol’s limitations on block size and block duration are the cause of blockchain network congestion.
 Every blockchain network has a maximum number of transactions that can be contained in a single block as well as a predetermined amount of time that passes before new blocks are created.
-Congestion results from a backlog of pending transactions that grows as the number of pending transactions surpasses the network’s capacity.
+Congestion occurs when the number of pending transactions exceeds the network’s capacity, leading to a backlog.

 There are several reasons why it can occur:-